 Milk Frothing & Steaming Functionality

-If you get a Vertuo or a more basic Original model, you will need to get a frother.
-Nespresso has two models, the Aeroccino 3 and 4.
+If you get a Vertuo or a more basic Original model, you will need to get a frother accessory.
+Nespresso sells two milk frothers, the Aeroccino 3 and 4.
 They are super easy to use to to make both hot and cold drinks.

-How Do The Machine Prices Compare?
+How Do Nespresso Vertuo vs Original Machine Prices Compare?

 Nespresso Vertuo models that brew both coffee and espresso are a little bit more expensive vs the basic Original brewers.
 The suggested retail price is around $180 to $209 for Vertuo models.
 However, you can sometimes find them on sale for as low as $130.
 The exception is the new Vertuo Creatista with milk frothing, which has an MSRP of $749.
 Since this model is brand new, not much is known about its reliability.

 There is a much bigger range in price for the Original line.
 There are some higher end ones that have more advanced features.
 These include built-in milk frothing and an extra year of warranty coverage.
-The Creatista Plus and the Lattissima One, for example, can sell for $400 to $600.
+The Creatista and Lattissima models, for example, can sell for $400 to $600.
 But there are more affordable options with the basic functionality you need to brew great espresso.
 The Essenza Mini and the Pixie are both popular.
 You can find one for $150 to $200.
 However, you may want to spend a bit more to get a bundle with the frother.

 Nespresso Vertuo vs Original Pods